Populism, it turns out, is absolutely great for stock returns

 The numbers get a little trickier longer term, but for countries where there’s available data stock investors saw returns of 355 per cent in the populist countries over five years and 442 per cent 10 years down the road.

-Mehta, who helps oversee $1.5-billion of emerging-market assets at Neon Liberty Capital, knows from experience what can happen when you discount a populist.
+Mr. Mehta, who helps oversee $1.5-billion of emerging-market assets at Neon Liberty Capital, knows from experience what can happen when you discount a populist.
 In the run-up to South Africa’s 1994 presidential election, he took an underweight position on the nation’s stocks amid concerns the ANC party and its revolutionary anti-apartheid candidate Nelson Mandela would nationalize assets and not pay the owners fair compensation.

 Money managers quickly realized that Mr. Mandela wasn’t only a populist peacemaker, but a champion of capital markets.
 South African stocks ended up gaining 41 per cent in the three years after his election as the nation’s top trading partners dropped apartheid-era sanctions and the economy rebounded from a recession and crippling drought.